deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 *Scan the QR code with your Delta Chat Android app to authenticate yourself.*

 Now you get prompted on your phone, whether you want to join a group - that's normal for now.
-You can just tap on "OK".
+You can just **tap on "OK"**.
 In the background, it exchanges some mails to verify you - a bit like a verification link in an E-Mail, but fully automated.
 Afterwards you have two more chats in your chat list - you can leave them, ignore them, for now it's only necessary that they are created.

 ![Different Screenshots, showing what's happening on the Android app in the meantime.](../assets/blog/delta-chat-identity-android-flow.jpg)